 Army Commissioned Officer Career Path

-As with any civilian job, Army officers must meet specified criteria in order to be eligible for promotion.
+As with any civilian job, Army officers must meet specified criteria in order to be eligible for the promotion.
 The Department of Defense calls for a given number of officers based on manpower needs and skill requirements for each category and grade.

 Army Officer Candidate School